 Skip to main content

-A friendly global community of Fellows and graduate students is delighted to call Corpus Christi home.
-So what makes it the perfect base for postgraduate studies?
+A friendly global community of postgraduates, who comprise approximately 40% of the College’s student body, is delighted to call Corpus Christi home.

 You’re in an ideal location